Sarohia94/Project-1-skinfirst/README.md

 * Issues raised in my mid project meeting with my mentor:
   1. Layout used for bigger screen sizes on home page looked a little awkward so we discussed using the mobile landing image for all screen sizes but image was too pixelated.
 Using flex box to create a 3 column view seemed to improve the layout structure for screen sizes up to 1440px.
   ![Issue with layout for bigger screen sizes](docs/testing/issues/issues6.png)
-  2. Remove "/" infront of file path as relative path should be used for the images.
+  2. Remove "/" infront of the file paths, as relative path should be used for the images.
-  3. Add meta tag for http-equiv to thank you page to direct user automatically back to the home page after a set time.
+  3. Add meta tag for http-equiv, to the thankyou page to direct the user automatically back to the home page after a set time.
 Mentor [Chris Quinn](https://github.com/10xOXR) has been credited for the code.
-However doing so showed as an issue by lowering the lighthouse accessibility score.
-To combat this I extended the time from 10s to 30s to allow for more reading and decision making on how to navigate from the thankyou page. (see lighthouse section)
+However, doing so showed as an issue by lowering the lighthouse accessibility score.
+To combat this I extended the time from 10s to 30s to allow for more reading and decision making time for the user on how to navigate away from the thankyou page.
+There is also a note left on the thankyou page warning the user they will be directed to the home page in 30s.
   ![Issue with lighthouse accessibility score following the include on the meta tag for http-equiv](docs/testing/issues/issues10.png)
-* Issues faced before submitting my project for review on slack:
+* Issues faced before submitting my project for review on Slack:
-  1. I have tested my website on samsung mobile, samsung internet and on desktop, on chrome and microsoft edge but need futher testing on different browsers.
+  1. I have tested my website on mobile, tablet and desktop.
+I have tested on Samsung internet, Chrome and Microsoft Edge but need futher testing on different browsers.
 * Issues raised as part of feedback from the peer code review on slack:
   1. The nav bar had a white background on all pages but the signup page.
 This was resolved after applying flex box to the body element.
 This was identified by [Lane-Sawyer Thompson](https://github.com/LaneSawyerT).
   ![Issue with the nav bar on the signup page](docs/testing/issues/issues8.png)
   2. Issue with day and night routine not being centered on bigger screen sizes, resulting in a larger gap on the right.
 This was resolved by floating left the morning routine and floating right the night routine, setting the width as 45%.
 This was identified by [Anya McDonald](https://github.com/anyahush).
   ![Issue with day and night routine not being centered on bigger screen sizes](docs/testing/issues/issues9.png)
-  3. Issue with footer not sticking to the bottom of the page and as such leaving a gap.
+  3. Issue with the footer not sticking to the bottom of the page and as such leaving a gap.
 This was resolved by using flex box on the body and setting a margin top on the footer.
 The code for this was obtained from [here](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14).
 This was identified by [Anya McDonald](https://github.com/anyahush).
-  4. Issue with hover effect on social media icons where all icons react when switching between the links.
-I was unable to resolve this in time.
+  4. Issue with the hover effect on the social media icons.
+Where all icons would react when you are switching between the links.
+I have tried playing around with the code to target the icons only but I was unable to resolve this in time.
 This was identified by [Anya McDonald](https://github.com/anyahush).
   ![Issue with the hover effect causing all social media icons to react when switching between them](docs/testing/issues/hovereffectissue.gif)
 * Final issues raised following the end project meeting with my mentor:
   1. TBC